microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Invisibility Sphere:** Makes everyone within 10ft. invisible.

-**Major Image:** Creates a minor illusion of your design with sound, smell, and thermal effects.
+**Minor Image:** Creates a minor illusion of your design with sound, smell, and thermal effects.

 **Suggestion:** Compels subject to follow stated course of action for 1 hour/level or until completed.